-ECMAScript code is expressed using Unicode.
-ECMAScript source text is a sequence of code points.
-All Unicode code point values from U+0000 to U+10FFFF, including surrogate code points, may occur in source text where permitted by the ECMAScript grammars.
+ECMAScript source text is a sequence of Unicode code points.
+All Unicode code point values from U+0000 to U+10FFFF, including surrogate code points, may occur in ECMAScript source text where permitted by the ECMAScript grammars.
 The actual encodings used to store and interchange ECMAScript source text is not relevant to this specification.
 Regardless of the external source text encoding, a conforming ECMAScript implementation processes the source text as if it was an equivalent sequence of

 The components of a combining character sequence are treated as individual Unicode code points even though a user might think of the whole sequence as a single character.